 The whole community is off the grid and runs on solar power.
 Guests should be prepared to be pretty self-sufficient when visiting although there is a main kitchen dishing up tasty Costa Rican classics for those who don’t want to cook.
 With a down to earth vibe, it attracts a clientele in search of a digital detox and good conversation.
 Treehouses start at $100 a night, food not included but you will have access to their amazing grounds and hiking.

 Casitas Tenorio, Bijagua

-A collection of casitas spread among a hamlet of a primary rainforest.
+Casticas is a collection of casitas that are eco friendly and spread among a hamlet of a primary rainforest.
 The bed and breakfast is family run and very active in the rural community.
 We loved the rooms, murals, and the location of Casitas Tenorio.
 As soon as I walked into our adorable casita I told Cameron that this is what I wanted my house to look like.

 There are only a select number of casitas making the experience very quiet.
 There’s no WiFi or television here, but there are great views over the jungle so make sure to bring a book and a yoga mat and enjoy the serenity.
 The beautiful little property is also home to a few sloths and tons of birds which the owner Donald was kind enough to show us on a short tour.
 Make sure to get up early in the morning to take part in their farm tour!
 Rates start at $120 a night, breakfast included.

 Still wondering where to stay in Costa Rica?
 Why not a private beach villa!
 Villa Buena Onda is an all-inclusive adult-only villa that sits high above Playa Hermosa in Guanacaste.
 There are only eight rooms in this large villa so the setting is intimate and private.
 It’s perfect for honeymooners or adult family getaways.
 The pool and swim up bar provide stunning sunsets over the coastline.